sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

 - orig: Linux v5.5 with 'madvise' THP policy
 - rec: 'orig' plus DAMON running with record feature
 - thp: same with 'orig', but use 'always' THP policy
-- ethp: 'orig' plus a DAMON operation scheme [6]_, 'efficient THP'
+- ethp: 'orig' plus a DAMON operation scheme, 'efficient THP'
-- prcl: 'orig' plus a DAMON operation scheme, 'proactive reclaim [7]_'
+- prcl: 'orig' plus a DAMON operation scheme, 'proactive reclaim [6]_'

 I use 'rec' for measurement of DAMON overheads to target workloads and system memory.
 The remaining configs including 'thp', 'ethp', and 'prcl' are for measurement of DAMON monitoring accuracy.

-'ethp' and 'prcl' is simple DAMON-based operation schemes developed for proof of concepts of DAMON.  'ethp' reduces memory space waste of THP by using DAMON for decision of promotions and demotion for huge pages, while 'prcl' is as similar as the original work.
+'ethp' and 'prcl' are simple DAMON-based operation schemes developed for proof of concepts of DAMON.  'ethp' reduces memory space waste of THP by using DAMON for decision of promotions and demotion for huge pages, while 'prcl' is as similar as the original work.
 Those are implemented as below::